nmagroup1/crypto-trust-standard/README.md

 ## Overview

-The Crypto Trust Standard (CTS) is an open framework published by [NMA Consulting Group](https://nmaconsultinggroup.com) — a research-based proposal for a verifiable safety standard that any exchange can choose to adopt as a listing requirement.
+The Crypto Trust Standard (CTS) is a research-based proposal from [NMA Consulting Group](https://nmaconsultinggroup.com) — an open, verifiable safety framework that any exchange can choose to adopt as a listing requirement.

 The crypto market loses **$10 billion+ per year** to fraud — not because the blockchain hides it, but because no one has bundled the available protections into a single framework that exchanges can point to when making listing decisions.